 - What can you do for them?

-The benefits that you list out in the description must prove efficient for the customer.
+The benefits you list in the description must prove efficient for the customer.
 Write a detailed copy that helps your customer understand the importance of your product.

 If your brand has already established its presence in the market, less information with an affordable price point will be a more viable strategy.
 If you are a new entrant in the market, people need to be aware that your solution exists.
 So, you need to educate consumers with a ton of information that makes them confident about the purchase.

-Everyone loves a story, be it historical, educational, business, or something else.
+Everyone loves a story, whether historical, educational, business, or something else.
 Telling stories creates a powerful marketing tool for your product descriptions.

 Consider answering these questions to build a story around your product:

-- What are the factors that can trigger any viewer to become a potential customer?
+- What factors can trigger any viewer to become a potential customer?

 - What are the buyers’ underlying emotional or psychological demands for this product?